grafana/agent/docs/sources/static/set-up/install/install-agent-kubernetes.md

 # Deploy Grafana Agent in static mode on Kubernetes

-Grafana Agent in static mode can be deployed on Kubernetes by using the Helm chart for Grafana Agent.
+You can use the Helm chart for Grafana Agent to deploy Grafana Agent in static mode on Kubernetes.

 ## Before you begin